 Not satisfied?
-Okay, here are a few things you maybe should think about, if you want to make buying a computer harder than it really needs to be.
+Okay, here are a few things you maybe should think about if you want to make buying a computer harder than it really needs to be.

 It doesn’t matter.

-For many people, the choice between a Mac or a Windows PC comes down to price.
+For many people, the choice between a Mac or Windows comes down to price.
 Apple doesn’t sell cheap computers.
 If you want a cheap computer, there are plenty of Windows hardware manufacturers that will be happy to sell you one.
-(And plenty of people who switch to Macs because they are unhappy with their cheap, crappy Windows PCs, when they would probably be equally happy with a better-quality Windows PC.)
+(And plenty of people who switch to Mac because they are unhappy with their cheap, crappy Windows PCs, when they would probably be equally happy with a better-quality Windows PC.)

 Most importantly, whether you choose Apple or Microsoft, get decent hardware.

-Laptop, ultrabook, or desktop?
+Laptop, Desktop, or Tablet?

 Those really are minimums.
-I usually spend closer to $2,000 on laptops, and around $1,200 on desktops.
+I usually spend closer to $1,500 on laptops, and around $1,200 on desktops.

-If a price alone is not enough detail for you, consider using Apple’s base Mac configurations as a minimum-standards guide.
+If price alone is not enough detail for you, consider using Apple’s base Mac configurations as a minimum-standards guide.
 Apple doesn’t sell a computer it doesn’t consider capable of giving a first-rate computing experience.
-That means the specs of its cheapest computers in each category are a good guide to the minimum you ought to get (although keep in mind that Windows, as a rule, will use more disk space and memory than OS X).
+That means the specs of its cheapest computers in each category are a good guide to the minimum you ought to get (although keep in mind that Windows, as a rule, will use a bit more disk space and memory than OS X).

-So if you are shopping for a laptop, use the 13″ MacBook Pro (non-Retina) specs as your baseline.
-For an ultrabook, use the 11″ MacBook Air.
-If you are shopping for a desktop, use the base Mac Mini as your reference point.
-Don’t get a Windows PC with a slower processor, less memory (RAM), or a smaller hard drive (and if your Apple reference point has a solid-state drive, don’t get a hard disk drive on your Windows PC).
+So if you are shopping for a laptop, use the 13″ MacBook Pro specs as your baseline.
+If you are shopping for a desktop, use the base Mac mini as your reference point.
+Don’t get a Windows PC with a slower processor, less memory (RAM), or a smaller hard drive.
+And if your Apple reference point has a solid-state drive (SSD), don’t get a traditional hard drive on your Windows PC.

-For laptops, yes.
+For laptops and tablets, yes.
 For desktops, maybe.

 I always buy a three- or four-year warranty on my laptops that includes accidental damage.
 Laptops are meant to be portable, and I take mine everywhere.
 They have the scratches and dents to prove it, and sometimes a hard-enough whack will put even a ThinkPad out of commission.
 I think a three- or four-year warranty that includes accidental damage is a must for any laptop you intend to carry around.